 Attend and Adapt

-Understand that this is going to be an uneasy process, with a lot of changes taking place in often a short amount of time.
+Understand that mergers and acquisitions can be a manageable, but difficult process, with a lot of changes taking place in often a short amount of time.
 While it’s a good idea to commit firmly to certain decisions, that doesn’t mean they’re locked into place forever.

 There are certainly going to be some dissatisfaction with some of the directions the new company is going in.
 It’s important for the managers overlooking these changes to keep their ears open for any unrest or unhappiness with the new system.
 While it’s unreasonable to assume everyone will be satisfied, the last thing any organization wants is for its top talent to begin eyeing the exit.